Drought Assessment Webinar Summary

 Real-Time Streamflow & Forecasts

-- Real-time streamflow in the ACF basin are currently in the high to below normal range.
+- Real-time streamflow in the ACF basin are currently in the high to above normal range.

-- The ACF basin is currently ranked as normal flow for the 7-day average streamflow.
+- No portions of the ACF Basin are currently ranked as below normal flow for the 7-day average streamflow.

-- 28-day average streamflow for the Chattahoochee River are currently in the much above normal range, with new record flow at Chattahoochee River at Atlanta.
+- 28-day average streamflow for the Chattahoochee River are currently in the much above normal range with new extremes recorded at Cornelia and Chestatee River near Dahlonega.

-- 28-day average streamflow for the Flint River are currently in the above normal range.
+- 28-day average streamflow for the Flint River are currently above normal with a new extreme recorded at Carsonville.

-- Real-time groundwater levels across the ACF basin range from normal to high, with most stations in the normal range.
+- Real-time groundwater levels across the ACF basin range from high to much below normal, with a majority of stations in the normal range.

 - 1 Month Streamflow forecast - Above Normal

-- 3 Month Streamflow forecast - Above early, then Near Normal
+- 3 Month Streamflow forecast - Above Normal

 ACF Basin Reservoir Conditions